dbusteed/nature-simulation/README.md

 ## Notes

 I've only tested this on Ubuntu Linux.
 I imagine this should work on MacOS because it also uses bash/zsh.
 I plan on testing it on Windows at some point

+## TODO

+pre-built maps
+- river dividing stuff

+print less often?

+bug with the exponential growth?
+- trying to replicate
+- maybe die with over-population
+  - how to track?
+  - if at any point completely surrounded => base_lifespan--

+resources

+search for mates

+tribes
+- disputes
+- benefits of tribes
+  - maybe allegiance has a positve relationship with base_lifespan

+change 'animal' to nomad

+tribes base
+- add 'home' attr to animal
+- if r = 10 make house, set home to that pos
+- if stumbles into a tribe hut, set it as home

+but what to the huts do?

+rethink tribes
+[x] maybe everyone is neutral,
+[x] then someone makes a hut,
+[x] and when that person runs into others they share deets about the hut [x] and they join the tribe.
+[ ] they stay around the hut to give it resources.
+[ ] external list of huts mapped to tribes for keeping track [ ] what if tribes go extinct?
+[ ] allegiances grow somehow?
+[ ] tribes passed thru birth
+[ ]

+- at some limit, won't interbreed
+- A3 B1 --> A2 B0
+- A5 A5 --> A6 A6